khud/typedparse/README.md

     return int(s, 10)

 @typedparse.options(test={
     "type": to_int
 })
-def main(test: ty.Optional[int] = 0):
+def main(test: Optional[int] = 0):
-    """Test

-    Args:
-        test: a test
-    """
     ...
 ```

-In this example, we use a custom function to convert string arguments to integers,
-which supports hexadecimal and octal representations.
+In this example, we use a custom function to convert string arguments to integers, which supports hexadecimal and octal
+representations.